TheOdinProject/curriculum/react/states_and_effects/how_to_deal_with_side_effects.md

 ### Using Effect Saves The Day

 Let us take a component in question.
 We want to make a "Clock" component that shows how many seconds have passed since the user has loaded the webpage.
-To update it every second, we can use our nifty `setInterval` funtion to add one to the `counter` state variable, every second.
+To update it every second, we can use our nifty `setInterval` function to add one to the `counter` state variable, every second.
 Let's try putting it in the body of our component.

 ~~~jsx
 import React, { useState } from "react";